The Admission of Students

 3. Recommendations.
 The college receives recommendations from school officials and references named by the applicant.
 It should be understood that when a student waives the right to inspect that information, it is kept in strict confidence and is available only to appropriate college officers.

-To be considered for admission in 2019–2020, a student must submit an application no later than 1 January 2019.
+To be considered for enrollment in fall 2021, a student must submit an admission application no later than 1 January 2021.
 A nonrefundable fee of $60 must accompany the application.
 Students for whom the fee would be a financial hardship may request a fee waiver.

 The Office of Admission reaches its decision only after it has received the completed application form, essay, and all the data supporting an application: the transcript of the secondary school record and letters of recommendation.